 The conversation then turned to the relationship between dependency and voting rights.
 An audience member voiced that she believed 16 year-olds shouldn’t have voting rights because they are still “dependent;” and living with their family.
 A conversation ensued in which some panellists discussed how they had been independent since the age of 16, and just because someone lives at home doesn’t mean they are incapable of making informed decisions about voting – like how people in their mid-20s may be living at home, and have voting rights.
 It was great to see the different perspectives of these young leaders.
 Many of the panellists agreed that young people have a level of maturity that older people don’t understand at times, and that often leaves them feeling ignored or undervalued.
 Those in the debate who support Votes at 16 stated that in order to successfully engage young people in UK politics, there needs to be equally available political education for all youth.

 This debate helped me reflect on the work Young Citizens does; and how that work addresses the concerns of young people across the UK.
 It was an inspiration to see these remarkable young leaders talk about issues that their generation will be facing for years to come.
 They are proof that schools must engage their students in conversations about democracy, law and economics.
 In order to build active citizens who are powerful advocates and leaders, young people must have access to programs that focus on citizenship education.
 As big political issues come up, such as Brexit, they can be confusing.
-It’s important that as these changes arise, young people continue to learn – and we will evolve our programs to meet those needs, like our program focusing on the impact of Brexit on the economy.
+It’s important that as these changes arise, young people continue to learn – and we will evolve our programs to meet those needs, like our Economic Experts in Schools program focusing on the impact of Brexit on the economy.

 From an American perspective, it makes me wish citizenship education was available to me from a younger age.
 I wasn’t exposed to education about the American democratic system until I was 17 years old, the year before the 2016 presidential election.
 In the years since then, I have become much more politically active and informed.
 However, most of my peers don’t feel confident about their knowledge of politics.
 When elections come up, I encourage those around me at university to vote and educate themselves, but many of them are unsure where to turn for information on the candidates and issues at hand.
 This needs to change.
 Young people of both America and the UK deserve to be educated on their government, voting rights and other aspects of being an active citizen.